When we know what we want, and what it means to us, we are best served knowing how to get/achieve it.

-The intellectual component of the sacred anchor is direction: the rules by which we live.
-Many people omit this from their conception of the sacred or religious life, mentioning only meaning and purpose but I propose that the intellectual component, direction, is essential.
+The intellectual component of our holy trinity is direction: the rules by which we live, and the means and methods we use to achieve our goals.
+Many people unwisely omit this from their conception of the sacred or religious life, mentioning only meaning and purpose: the intellectual component, direction, is essential.
 It may not be as satisfying emotionally as the other elements, which probably explains why many people overlook or ignore it.
 Yet without it, we cannot use reason, much less wisdom, to chart an intelligent course that is likely to produce a good and productive life.
 We may know what we wish to accomplish (meaning) but we will not know, or will not follow, the proper steps to achieve our ends.
 The exclusion of direction from the holy Trinity may be as much, or more, a product of choice as of oversight.

+Applied to ethics, morality, spirituality, and religion, we could say that we seek to operate in good orderly direction, a term used in Alcoholics Anonymous.
 The reader may have surmised long ago that I had a Christian upbringing.
 Roman Catholics in particular may have grinned with memories of recognition.
-No doubt, my early life experiences have influenced this model, as they influenced J. Calvin (John Calvin) Chatlos, my mentor in this model, who grew up the son of a Christian minister.
-I do not propose that this model is the only one but considering especially that it has its genesis in someone else’s work, I feel at some liberty to say that I have not seen anything better, or as complete, as solid and as good.
-There may be other methods of spiritual and religious practice that will be more successful for some people, perhaps for most people but to my eye, this one offers the most complete and inclusive explanation of religious and spiritual life.
+No doubt, my early life experiences have influenced this model, as they influenced J. Calvin (John Calvin) Chatlos, my friend and mentor in this model, who grew up the son of a Christian minister.
+I do not propose that this model is the only one but considering especially that it has its genesis in someone else’s work, I feel at some liberty to say that I have not seen anything better, or as complete, as solid and as sound.
+There may be other methods of spiritual and religious practice that will be more successful for some people, perhaps for most people; to my eye, this one offers the most complete and inclusive explanation of ethics, and religious and spiritual life.

 Real